GazeboHub/gproj-resource-lab/README.md

 ### Integration onto JCR

 The primary design goal of the GProj Resource Lab is to define a CORBA model onto the ModeShape JCR implementation.
-Abstractly, this design is developed in considerstion a design principle, stated, _"Do not reinvent the wheel, when the wheel does not need to be reinvented,"_ - it being a _software project_, not a _Mars rover design_, and not a _starship design_, _per se_.
-So, in all _"Cheerful red-shirt style,"_....
+(Ed. note: Abstractly, this design is developed in considerstion a design principle, stated, _"Do not reinvent the wheel, when the wheel does not need to be reinvented,"_ - it being a _software project_, not a _Mars rover design_, and not a _starship design_, _per se_.)

 The GProj Resource Lab design will focus, technically, on three primary  project tasks: